tprasadtp/protonvpn-docker/docs/faq.md

 Tailscale uses its own fwmark, routing table and routing rules.
 Because Tailscale addresses are CGNAT addresses and have fwmark on the packets passing via tailscale interface, it just works.
 Zero configuration changes required!

-## How can I see WireGuard settings
+## How to see WireGuard settings

 ```bash
 wg show